Hazardous Waste and Special Items Disposal

 Looking to donate clothing and other textiles?
 Check out the National Association for Charitable Textile Recycling's online directory for a donation site near you!

-Textiles refer to items that include clothing, sheets, towels and drapes; basically anything that is fabric-based.
-It’s important not to throw away unwanted clothing or fabric in the garbage if it can be donated, reused or repurposed.
+Textiles refer to items that include clothing, sheets, towels and drapes or anything made of fabric.
+Don’t throw clothing or fabrics in the garbage if it can be donated, reused or repurposed; even stained, worn or torn fabrics can be repurposed.

 Fabrics made from cotton, wool or other natural fibers will eventually break down but as they do, they can release harmful greenhouse gases.
 Fabrics made from synthetic fibers, like polyester or rayon will not break down and will last forever if sent to a landfill.

-New textile collection bins, in partnership with Diabetes Canada, are now located at York Region waste depots.
+Textile collection bins, in partnership with Diabetes Canada and B’nai Brith, are located at select York Region waste depots.
+Items must be clean, dry and odourless.

-York Region residents may drop multiple bags of textiles, but it must fit inside bin.
+York Region residents may drop off multiple bags of textiles, but they must fit in the bin.

 You can drop off accepted clothing and fabric items at one of the following Waste Depots: